Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Time Discretization

 \section{Time Discretization}

 In the weak formulation~\eqref{eq:weak_form} we have made no assumptions on the type of discretization of the time domain.
-Due to the flexibility of the AVS-FE method, we are lead to consider two distinct approaches.
+Here, we consider two distinctive cases of time discretization techniques.
 In both cases the spatial discretizations are performed with finite elements and the AVS-FE methodology.
 First, we consider a discretization of the time domain by employing the method of lines to decouple the spatial and time discretization and subsequently employing the generalized-$\alpha$ method.
-Second, the unconditional discrete stability of the AVS-FE method, allows us to discretize the time domain with finite elements without the use of a CFL condition, i.e., a space-time approach.
-Hence, giving us freedom in the choice of mesh parameters in our numerical experiments in the FE discretization of the time portion of the domain $\Omega_T$.
+Second, the discrete stability property of the AVS-FE method allows us to discretize the time domain with finite elements in a space-time approach.